elastic/kibana/x-pack/plugins/alerts/README.md

 |Property|Description|Type|
 |---|---|---|
 |id|The id of the alert you're trying to update the API key for.
 System will use user in request context to generate an API key for.|string|

-## Schedule Formats
-A schedule is structured such that the key specifies the format you wish to use and its value specifies the schedule.

-We currently support the _Interval format_ which specifies the interval in seconds, minutes, hours or days at which the alert should execute.
-Example: `{ interval: "10s" }`, `{ interval: "5m" }`, `{ interval: "1h" }`, `{ interval: "1d" }`.

-There are plans to support multiple other schedule formats in the near future.

 ## Alert instance factory